ahmetb/kubectx/README.md

   kubectx                   : list the contexts kubectx <NAME>            : switch to context <NAME>
-  kubectx -                 : switch to the previous context kubectx <NEW_NAME>=<NAME> : rename context <NAME> to <NEW_NAME>
+  kubectx -                 : switch to the previous context kubectx -c                : prints the current context only kubectx <NEW_NAME>=<NAME> : rename context <NAME> to <NEW_NAME>
   kubectx <NEW_NAME>=.      : rename current-context to <NEW_NAME>
   kubectx -d <NAME>         : delete context <NAME> ('.' for current-context)